erigones/esdc-docs/user-guide/install/compute-node.rst

     |

+    .. warning:: Using a SLOG (ZIL) device is not supported when *installing to a hard drive.*

     .. seealso:: A more detailed explanation of :ref:`disk arrays <storage>` and :ref:`disk redundancy <storage_redundancy>` can be found in a separate chapter.

 * Compute node OS configuration.